denpy/bus_notify/README.md

 #### Mandatory methods to implement:
 In order to make this work you have to implement two methods:
-- `get_service_query_obj` method has to return a needed query parameter for Curlbus service as dictionary.
+- `get_query_params_obj` method has to return a needed query parameters for Curlbus service as a dictionary.

     - Returned object may include two fields: